House votes to reauthorize landmark Violence Against Women Act

 The vote was 244-to-172, with 29 Republicans breaking ranks and joining Democrats in backing the reauthorization.

 “We want women to live.
 We want victims of violence to live, men or women.
-We want children to be able to have a parent,” said Rep. Sheila Jackson Lee (D-Texas), at an earlier news conference with House Democrats where all the women wore white in honor of women’s suffrage.
+We want children to be able to have a parent,” said Rep. Sheila Jackson Lee (D-Tex.), at an earlier news conference with House Democrats where all the women wore white in honor of women’s suffrage.

 Republican opposition to the bill revolves in part around closing the so-called “boyfriend loophole,” which adds dating partners and stalkers to the provision banning spouses of convicted domestic violence or abuse from owning firearms.

-The National Rifle Association is opposed to the extending the ban and Republicans have opposed the broader VAWA legislation over it, arguing that it is a ploy by Democrats to erode Second Amendment rights.
+The National Rifle Association is opposed to the extending the ban, and Republicans have opposed the broader VAWA legislation over it, arguing that it is a ploy by Democrats to erode Second Amendment rights.

 The bill also expands protections for Native American, transgender and immigrant women.
-Some Republican voiced opposition to adding transgender women to the law.
+Some Republicans voiced opposition to adding transgender women to the law.

 “The most egregious provisions of this bill push leftist gender ideology at the expense of important protections for women’s privacy and security,” said Rep. Debbie Lesko (R-Ariz.), who specifically referenced a requirement that women’s shelters take in transgender women.